Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Examples

 \subsection{Qubit-based BB84}

-We apply our method to analyze a simple entanglement-based BB84 example based on the qubit implementation to compare different EAT statements and two algorithm variants for the construction of min-tradeoff functions.
+We apply our method to analyze a simple entanglement-based BB84 example based on the qubit implementation to compare different EAT statements, two algorithm variants for the construction of min-tradeoff functions, and study the scaling of the rate as a function of the size of our acceptance set.
 We assume that Alice's system and Bob's system are qubits and do not consider loss for this example.